 How the drug war turned me into an eternal patient… and why nobody cares

-ne of the reasons why the anti-patient drug war has survived for over a century now (whereas liquor prohibition died a relatively quick death) is that Americans fail to see the connection between the drug war and the sad state of modern psychiatry.
+One of the reasons why the anti-patient Drug War has survived for over a century now (whereas liquor prohibition died a relatively quick death) is that Americans fail to see the connection between the Drug War and the sad state of modern psychiatry.

-The result?
-One in eight American males, and one in four American females, are addicted to Big Pharma antidepressants, many of which are harder to kick than heroin.
+The result? one in eight 2 American males, and one in four American females, are addicted to Big Pharma antidepressants, many of which are harder to kick than heroin 3.

 That's why nobody wants to hear it when I complain about the psychiatric status quo and point out that the emperor is wearing no clothes: Nobody wants to hear it because Americans have too much invested in the status quo: too much money, too much time, and too much blind faith in the honesty and good intentions of psychiatrists and the pharmaceutical industry.